BKaperick/Bryan-Kaperick.me/content/poetry.en.md

 >She marches, tramples, stomps, and stalks
 >My mind while we're apart.
 >
->Both insist on total distance,
+>We both agree to guard our distance,
 >But hunger grows like wolf to sheep
->Whose prey was stoled by thorn-ed fence.
+>Whose prey is stoled by thorn-ed fence.
 >A raven's lust at bay to keep.

 *September slump* -- September 2023